xyqlx/rain/README.md

 ## Performance issues

-When the value of `piova` is up to 500, the FPS will drop obviously.
-Since I'm not familiar with WebGL, maybe there are some ways to improve the performance.
+~~When the value of `piova` is up to 500, the FPS will drop obviously.
+Since I'm not familiar with WebGL, maybe there are some ways to improve the performance.~~

+I change 'draw gl.TRIANGLE_FAN in a for loop' to 'draw gl.TRIANGLES in a single call', and the performance is improved a lot😙, now it can process more than 10000 piova easily.

 ## Reference